Use variables

 -

-Open the Connection dropdown.
-The Connection dropdown shows both connections and connection variables.
+Open the Connection drop-down list.
+The Connection drop-down list shows both connections and connection variables.

 -